sepideh-esk/zeropoint-joss/paper.md

 # Further information
-More details and information including a full step by step tutorial on how to use this script can be found in the official documentation of Gnuastro.
+More details and complete information (including two full step-by-step tutorials on how to use this script and the concepts behind it) can be found in the respective section\footnote{\url{https://www.gnu.org/software/gnuastro/manual/html_node/Zero-point-estimation.html}} official documentation of Gnuastro.
-The latest version is always on the website \url{https://akhlaghi.org/gnuastro.pdf}.
 Gnuastro's source code is released under the GNU General Public License version three or above (GPLv3+) and is hosted as a \href{https://git.savannah.gnu.org/cgit/gnuastro.git}{Git repository} on Savannah.
+For installation instructions see the "Quick start" section\footnote{\url{https://www.gnu.org/software/gnuastro/manual/html_node/Quick-start.html}}.

 # Acknowledgements
-We acknowledge Ignacio Trujillo for the good advice and discussions that improved the script.
+We gratefully acknowledge Ignacio Trujillo for the good advice and discussions that improved the script.

+This work is part of GNU Astronomy Utilities (Gnuastro, ascl.net/1801.009) version 0.20.
+Work on Gnuastro has been funded by the Japanese Ministry of Education, Culture, Sports, Science, and Technology (MEXT) scholarship and its Grant-in-Aid for Scientific Research (21244012, 24253003), the European Research Council (ERC) advanced grant 339659-MUSICOS, the Spanish Ministry of Economy and Competitiveness (MINECO, grant number AYA2016-76219-P) and the NextGenerationEU grant through the Recovery and Resilience Facility project ICTS-MRR-2021-03-CEFCA.

 # References